YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The first red flag is pressure.
 If you feel rushed by limited slots, sudden discounts, aggressive financing, or messages that make you afraid of losing an offer, slow down.

-A serious consultation should make your decision clearer, not more panicked.
+A useful consultation should make your decision clearer, not more panicked.
 Surgery should not feel like buying a ticket before the price disappears.

 The second red flag is a guaranteed graft number without a proper donor examination.
 A graft estimate can be discussed from photos, but a responsible plan needs careful assessment of donor density, hair caliber, scalp condition, loss pattern, and future risk.

 The third red flag is promising unrealistic density in one session.
 Some patients want dense packing because they fear thin results.
-I understand that fear, but density must be balanced with survival, blood supply, donor limits, and future hair loss.
+That fear is understandable, but density must be balanced with survival, blood supply, donor limits, and future hair loss.

 The fourth red flag is avoiding the surgeon’s role.
 If the clinic brand is famous but you cannot clearly learn who is medically responsible for your design and surgery, the brand name is not enough.